 They had been in previous MLM or network marketing businesses, had a list of thousands of people who were interested in that type of business and had simply brought them across.

-This could not have been more different from my situation – but it was never loudly proclaimed.
-Or even proclaimed at all.
+This could not have been more different from my situation – but it was never talked about.

 These were not excuses.
 They were (and are) the facts.
 And as soon as I understood them I began to understand what I had to do.